 Pitlochry is already gearing up for the next New Year’s Day street party, and every year the event takes place from 1 pm to 4 pm on Atholl Road.
 The party sees local bands and performers take to the stage, with many of the performances taking place in Fishers Hotel.

 Macdonald Bros Butchers of Pitlochry and Aberfeldy serve up delicious food throughout the event.
-The team selflessly give up their New Year’s Day every single year to feed the crowds some scrumptious sausage rolls and warming soup.
+The team selflessly give up their New Year’s Day each year to feed the crowds!

 The entire event, including the food, is free of charge, and all that is asked is a small donation from revellers which goes towards the following year's party.
 There is also a New Year Raffle which takes place every year, with prizes donated from the local businesses.
 The Pitlochry New Year’s Day Street Party is closed with the tradition of singing Auld Lang Syne, which was written by Scotland’s world famous Bard Rabbie (Robert) Burns.